-Join Storm Roberts and Janie Pope every weekday morning from 5 to 10 and get your day going with the best vareity of the 80s, 90s and now!
+Join Storm Roberts, Janie Pope & Chris Malone every weekday morning from 5 to 10 and get your day going with the best vareity of the 80s, 90s and now!
 Plus an hour of commercial-free music starting just before 8am!

 Supermarkets stock dozens of options for any given food item, and if you're trying to save money, generic or store brands usually offer a better deal.
 However, this isn't always the case.
 So, which products will get you the most bang for your buck?

 According to Time, many products from store brand lines -- like Target's Archer Farms and Whole Foods' 365 Everyday Value -- are produced at the same factories as brand-name companies.
 The ingredients are nearly identical, but the packaging is different.

 A milkshake with a slice of apple pie blended right in.
 A 3,000-calorie plate of pasta.
 A breakfast that includes deep-fried steak and pancakes (and hash browns and eggs and gravy and syrup).
 Obesity rates may show signs of leveling off, but it looks like America’s major restaurant chains are doing everything possible to reverse the trend, according to the nonprofit Center for Science in the Public Interest.
 The group unveils the latest "winners" of its Xtreme Eating Awards in the current issue of its Nutrition Action Healthletter.

 Hi there, I'm Sadie, a very sweet Beagle mix girl.
 I love treats (whadaya expect...I AM a Beagle!)
 My photographer enticed me with yummy little biscuits.
 I love you, I love biscuits, I love you, I love biscuits.
 Needless to say, I am very friendly.
 You can see my tail wagging in some of my pictures.
 If you love Beagles and you want to give me a loving, forever home, come by and I'll check you out.